 Where to Buy:

 Overall, this is out topic pick for the best yoga SUP on the market right now.
-So, if you can afford the slightly higher price tag, this will be a great board for yoga, flat water paddling, and small waves for many years to come.
+So, this will be a great board for yoga, flat water paddling, and small waves for many years to come.

 2. Atlantis Paddle Boards SUP Inflatable Paddle Board